 Trip to Palenque to Experience Authentic Colombian Culture…

-Spanish conquistadors, pirates, battles and siege – the small town of Cartagena de Indias (Cartagena) has a dark and tumultuous history and one that played an important role in Colombia’s fight for independence.
+Spanish conquistadors, pirates, battles and siege – the City of Cartagena de Indias (Cartagena) has a dark and tumultuous history that involved fighting for Colombia’s independence – there’s so much to see and learn about our beautiful city by the sea!

-Founded in 1533 by Pedro de Heredia, Cartagena was built on the site of an abandoned Amer-indian settlement, known as Calamarí, which quickly blossomed into a prosperous town and one of the main Spanish ports on the Caribbean coast.
+Established in 1533 by Pedro de Heredia, Cartagena was originally a settlement.
+It became an important trading destination and one of the main Spanish ports on the Caribbean coast.
 It became a popular storehouse for treasures plundered by the Spanish from the Indians and, thus, a tempting target for buccaneers and pirates in the region.

 Despite the attacks, Cartagena continued to flourish and in 1650, the Canal del Dique was built, connecting Cartagena Bay with the Río Magdalena, making the town the main gateway for the transport of merchandise into South America and the most important bastion of the Spanish overseas empire.

 The Spanish built up a series of forts around the town for protection and in 1741, famous Spanish officer Blas de Lezo, who had only one arm, one leg and one eye, managed to fend off 25,000 English soldiers and their fleet of 186 ships in the greatest attack in the town’s history.
-He is now regarded as the savior of Cartagena, with a statue in his honor outside the San Felipe Fortress.
+He is now regarded as the savior of Cartagena, with a statue in his honor outside the San Felipe Fortress which was erected in 2009 to honor him.

 Independence from Spain